10 Things Foreigners Believe About Rich Americans (+Donald Trump)

 Of course the same can be said for other forms of criminal activity we see by people of all economic classes.
-Criminals are not bound by their party, and to be fair I highly doubt they even care.
+Criminals are not bound by their party, and to be fair, I highly doubt they even care.

 It's unfair to categorize wealthy Americans as being selfish especially since the richest donate the most money and do it frequently.

-Even worse than being selfish is that some believe rich people only care about themselves (or are love with themselves).
+Even worse than being selfish is that some believe rich people only care about themselves (or are in love with themselves).